About UN City

 In doing so, UN City uses less air conditioning, emitting fewer greenhouse gases.
 In addition, features have been added on the roof and on other parts of the building to collect and store rainwater, reducing water usage and helping flush the building’s toilets.

 Read more about the history of UN City here.

-UN City Copenhagen comprises two campuses.
-Campus 1 on Marmormolen opened in July 2013 and today houses 11 UN organizations with 1,500 staff members representing more than 100 nationalities.
-Campus 2, located in the container port in the Northern Harbor of Copenhagen, constitutes UNICEF’s state-of-the-art high bay warehouse.
-With a total storage capacity of 36,000 pallets, it is the largest humanitarian warehouse in the world.
+UN City Campus 2 is located in the container port in the Northern Harbor of Copenhagen.
+It constitutes UNICEF’s state-of-the-art high bay warehouse.
+With a total storage capacity of 36,000 pallets and more than 850 materials, it is the largest humanitarian warehouse in the world.

 UNICEF’s Supply and Logistics headquarters in Copenhagen ensures that affordable life-saving supplies are available in the right quantity and of the right quality, wherever children are in need.